Texas Gov. Greg Abbott signs law creating new voting restrictions as opponents sue in federal court

 A second complaint was filed in Austin on behalf of five plaintiffs including the League of Women Voters of Texas, a nonpartisan group that encourages civic engagement, and REV UP Texas, which advocates for voters with disabilities.

-“Litigation is always a last resort,” said Ryan Cox, an attorney at the Texas Civil Rights Project who represents the Austin plaintiffs.
-“Only when the legislature ignores federal law, ignores all the facts given to them by the communities that the bill effects — only then do we consider litigation.”
+“Litigation is always a last resort,” said Ryan Cox, a lawyer at the Texas Civil Rights Project who represents the Austin plaintiffs.
+“Only when the legislature ignores federal law, ignores all the facts given to them by the communities that the bill [affects] — only then do we consider litigation.”

-Both lawsuits claim SB1 violates federal law and name Republican state leaders including Abbott, Attorney General Ken Paxton and Deputy Secretary of State Joe Esparza, none of whom responded to messages.
-The complaints also target local elections officials who would be tasked with enacting the new legislation.
+Both lawsuits claim SB1 violates federal law and name Republican state leaders including Abbott, Attorney General Ken Paxton and Deputy Secretary of State Joe Esparza, none of whom responded to messages from The Washington Post seeking comment.
+The complaints also target local elections officials who are tasked with implementing the new legislation.

-The elections bill, a priority for Abbott and Republicans, was the cause of two quorum-breaking walkouts by Democrats, including a mass exodus to D.C., and a 15-hour filibuster during a showdown that stretched out for months.
+The elections bill, a priority for Abbott and Republicans, was the cause of two quorum-breaking walkouts by Democrats, including an exodus to D.C., and a 15-hour filibuster during a showdown that lasted months.
 In Tyler on Tuesday, Abbott, Lt.
 Gov. Dan Patrick (R) and the bill’s sponsors argued that the new law addresses shortfalls in the state’s election security.

 “We want to see more people vote,” Patrick said.
-"We want to see them vote fairly and we don’t want the cheaters to undermine our elections.”
+“We want to see them vote fairly, and we don’t want the cheaters to undermine our elections.”

-Texas Democrats on Tuesday pleaded with Congress to act on voting rights before early December, when SB1 will take effect.
+Texas Democrats on Tuesday pleaded with Congress to act on voting rights before early December, when S.B.
+1 is to take effect.

 “With the deliberate barriers to voting created by this legislation and redistricting just around the corner, we need the U.S. Senate to act immediately on the John Lewis Voting Rights Act,” Texas House Democratic Caucus Chair Chris Turner said in a statement.
 “Our democracy depends on it.”

 Now, the legislation faces challenges before federal judges who ruled to expand voting access during the pandemic, although their actions were later blocked on appeals.
-In Austin, U.S. District Judge Robert Pitman, who was appointed by former president Barack Obama, blocked an order from Abbott last fall that limited the number of ballot drop-off sites to one per county.
-U.S. District Judge Fred Biery, who is based in San Antonio and was appointed by former president Bill Clinton, ruled in the spring of 2020 that all Texas voters could apply to vote by mail.
+In Austin, U.S. District Judge Robert Pitman, who was appointed by President Barack Obama, blocked an order from Abbott last fall that limited the number of ballot drop-off sites to one per county.
+U.S. District Judge Fred Biery, who is based in San Antonio and was appointed by President Bill Clinton, ruled in the spring of 2020 that all Texas voters could apply to vote by mail.

-In the case Pitman is set to hear, the plaintiffs argue that voter turnout efforts — like the League of Women Voters’ door-knocking campaigns and REV UP Texas’s assistance for voters with disabilities — could be deemed criminal under the new law, although they are protected under the First Amendment and the Americans With Disabilities Act.
+In the case Pitman is to hear, the plaintiffs argue that voter turnout efforts — such as the League of Women Voters’ door-knocking campaigns and REV UP Texas’s assistance for voters with disabilities — could be deemed criminal under the new law, although they are protected under the First Amendment and the Americans With Disabilities Act.

-The complaint argues that SB1 put in place “a litany of needless hurdles to voting and couples those hurdles with ill-defined criminal and civil penalties.”
+The complaint argues that S.B.
+1 put in place “a litany of needless hurdles to voting and couples those hurdles with ill-defined criminal and civil penalties.”

 In the San Antonio case, the plaintiffs — including a judge, a poll worker and civil rights organizations — claim that the legislation places them in the crosshairs, putting Texans trying to protect free and fair elections at legal risk.